Instrumentation unaccompanied female voice with notated movement

 The Greek story of Persephone is usually told from her mother’s perspective.
 Persephone is abducted by Hades and taken to the Underworld.
 Grieving mother Demeter neglects her duties as Harvest Goddess.
 Hades is convinced to release Persephone, but having eaten some pomegranate, she must return to Hades several months each year, the winter of Demeter’s grief.
 But what if Persephone ate the pomegranate on purpose?
 In Persephone, Unheard, we hear from a teenager determined to make her own choices.
 To Persephone, hell is leaving her boyfriend every year to be with a mother who doesn’t understand her, and in a torrent of repetition and shifting camera angles, she unleashes the revelatory tirade she had played and replayed in her head.

-Store coming soon, after the premiere.
+Store coming soon.
 Versions for high and medium voice will be available.
 Meanwhile, please contact me.